Becky James: Cyclist 'excited' about future after announcing retirement

 "It's been up and down," she said.

-"I was on such a high after the Olympics, you know 'I've got to keep going, got to keep going', and then you have a massive dip and it's really hard to get out of that rut.
+"I was on such a high after the Olympics, and then you have a massive dip and it's really hard to get out of that rut.

-"People say you have the post-Olympic blues and I definitely had that, but then you know I came out of that dip and I was half training and just trying to figure out what to do.
+"People say you have the post-Olympic blues and I definitely had that, but then I came out of that dip and I was half training and trying to figure out what to do.

-"I was so happy with my decision and was scared to tell people that was what I wanted to do but in my mind I knew I didn't want to do it to please anybody else, I had to do what I wanted to do in my heart."
+"I was so happy with my decision and was scared to tell people what I wanted to do.
+I had to do what I wanted in my heart."

 James' decision to turn her cake-making hobby into her profession was announced less than a month after she said she was looking forward to returning to action after her break.

-But the Abergavenny product says she can look back on her career without regrets.
+But the Abergavenny competitor says she can look back on her career without regrets.

 "I kind of gave up my life the year before Rio because I wanted to give it everything," said James.